NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 #Raspberry Pi and Pi Camera Module Set Up

+In this lesson you will set up and test the Raspberry Pi and Pi Camera Module.

 ##Raspberry Pi Set Up
 ## Step 1: Make sure that you have everything that you need